Hybrid Tool + Report Page

 | Manufacturer notes signs do not work on non-metallic fillers and some doors/panels are aluminum or plastic. | Panel material validation is mandatory before choosing thickness or layout. | Magnum Magnetics Clean & Care PDF Revised May 2024; reviewed April 27, 2026 |

-| DOE reports lightweight materials can cut component weight by 10% to 60%, with aluminum usage already common. | Assuming all modern vehicle panels are steel is unsafe; material checks should be first-step defaults. | U.S. Department of Energy - Vehicle Technologies Office DOE page reviewed April 27, 2026 |
+| DOE notes that a 10% vehicle-weight reduction can improve fuel economy by 6%-8%, and replacing traditional steel/cast-iron with mixed lightweight materials can cut body/chassis mass by up to 50%. | Assuming all modern vehicle panels are steel is unsafe; material checks should be first-step defaults. | U.S. Department of Energy - Vehicle Technologies Office DOE page reviewed May 25, 2026 |

-| NHTSA currently reports about 850 deaths and almost 19,000 injuries yearly in crashes involving objects in the road; 73% involve passenger vehicles. | Detached-sign risk is an active safety issue for regular passenger-vehicle operations, not only regulated heavy fleets. | NHTSA Secure Your Load NHTSA page reviewed May 14, 2026 |
+| NHTSA reports about 850 yearly deaths and almost 19,000 yearly injuries in crashes involving objects in the road; 73% involve passenger vehicles. | Detached-sign risk is an active safety issue for regular passenger-vehicle operations, not only regulated heavy fleets. | NHTSA Secure Your Load NHTSA page reviewed May 25, 2026 |

-| NHTSA states all 50 states plus the District of Columbia have unsecured-load laws, with fines that can reach $5,000. | State-law review is mandatory even for non-CMV deployments; legal risk cannot be managed with material selection alone. | NHTSA Secure Your Load NHTSA page reviewed May 14, 2026 |
+| NHTSA states all 50 states plus the District of Columbia have unsecured-load laws, with fines that can reach $5,000. | State-law review is mandatory even for non-CMV deployments; legal risk cannot be managed with material selection alone. | NHTSA Secure Your Load NHTSA page reviewed May 25, 2026 |

 | 49 CFR 390.5T defines CMV scope using interstate commerce plus threshold criteria, including 10,001 lb GVWR/GCWR, passenger thresholds, and placarded hazmat. | Compliance workflow can be split correctly: CMV routes get FMCSA controls, while non-CMV routes prioritize state unsecured-load and visibility checks. | eCFR 49 CFR 390.5T eCFR current text reviewed May 14, 2026 |